Sri Sarada Math: Motto

+Work for Women

+Since its inception, Sri Sarada Math has taken over the major responsibility of uplifting the Indian women which was till then handled by Ramakrishna Math and Ramakrishna Mission.
+This is especially in the areas of health care and education of women.
 Following the legal establishment of Ramakrishna Sarada Mission, the two institutions run by the Ramakrishna Mission for women, the Matri Bhavan (maternity hospital) in south Kolkata and the Entally Ashrama, Women's Welfare Centre in central Kolkata were handed over to Ramakrishna Sarada Mission in 1961.

-With donations from Sri Devendranath Bhattacharya, the Ramakrishna Sarada Mission Vidyabhavan, a degree college was started in 1961.
-Later, some girls who received education at this college, have joined Sri Sarada Math and became nuns.

 In 1963, the Ramakrishna Mission authorities handed over the Sister Nivedita Girls' School to the Ramakrishna Sarada Mission.

-The Emblem and Motto

-The emblem of the Ramakrishna Math designed by Swami Vivekananda was slightly modified to keep a separate identity.
-In Sri Sarada Math's emblem, the swan and snake are facing the opposite direction.
-Two small lotus buds were added to the blooming lotus.
-The sun has almost completely risen.